AurieFramework/YYToolkit/README.md

 # YYToolkit
 YYToolkit is a tool for creating mods and altering GameMaker games.

 Currently, only Windows is supported.
+(We heavily rely on Windows's API's.)

 YYToolkit Features:
 - Intercepting script calls and object events